TheAirship/Traitor/README.md

 * Unless you know that the person who locked the spreadsheet or workbook creates terrible passwords, you're almost always going to be better off using the dictionary attack mode.
 The brute force attack mode does work, but it iterates passwords sequentially and lacks any sort of advanced password format features (e.g., John rules or Hashcat masks).

 ## About / Licensing

-If you've followed the installation and use instructions above along with the guidelines

 Questions, comments, feedback, and feature requests can be submitted to infosec@theairship.cloud.
 Also, I'd love to know if someone actually manages to use Traitor! to crack an Excel file, worksheet, or workbook during a pen test or red team exercise.